 Here’s what you need to know about DVT and pregnancy.
 A Deep vein thrombosis (DVT) is a condition in which blood clots form in the deep veins of your body.
 These deep veins are exactly what they sound like: situated deep inside your body, far away from your skin’s surface.
 Because the veins aren’t visible, a clot could form unnoticed.
-And if it doesn’t get treated, it could break free from its initial position, travelling through the circulatory system and ending up in other parts of your body.
+And if it doesn’t get treated, it could break free from its initial position, traveling through the circulatory system and ending up in other parts of your body.
 If that happens, you could be facing a life-threatening medical emergency, especially if the clot travels to your lungs (also known as a pulmonary embolism.)

 Many factors can elevate your risk of DVT, including long plane flights, surgery and your age.